itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Post Condition:
 Exceptions: N/A
 Priority: Very High
-When Available: Iteration 1 (more complex rules can be implemented later) Frequency of Use: Very Often
-Channel to Actor: The GUI/network code
+When Available: Iteration 1 (may be updated with more complex rules later) Frequency of Use: Incredibly often, lots of times per game Channel to Actor: The GUI/network code
 Secondary Actors: N/A
 Open Issues: N/A